 Earning a bachelor's degree can help you land entry-level HIM positions including health information supervisor, clinical data analyst or compliance manager.
 The master's program is designed to provide advanced knowledge of HIM principles to new and practicing professionals, allowing them to advance even further in their careers, and qualifying them to hold administrative positions.
 And even better ... both programs are offered online!

 In addition to the traditional bachelor's and master's tracks at CSS, you also have the opportunity to earn a joint master's degree in HIM and information technology (IT) leadership.
-The college also proudly offers two graduate-level certificate programs.
+The college also proudly offers a graduate-level certificate program.